Tracey Davies: Women in Social Justice Ep. 04

 But, what is often less visible are the negative and adverse impacts corporate behaviours have on people and the planet.
 Unsurprisingly, South Africa’s erstwhile infant industries – the likes of Sasol, Eskom and others, are among the worst polluters in the world and diversity and transformation seems to have taken a back seat and wage inequality has worsened since the end of Apartheid.

-Just Share is a Cape Town-based non-profit organization working in the arena of shareholder activism.
+Just Share is a Cape Town-based non-profit organisation working in the arena of shareholder activism.

 In October 2020, alongside the RAITH Foundation, Just Share co-filed a shareholder resolution for consideration at the upcoming annual general meeting (AGM) of Sasol.